-In a notable development in the ongoing Middle East tensions, Saudi Arabia has said it will not allow its territory, airspace, or waters to be used for military action against Iran.
-The stance was reaffirmed by Riyadh’s leadership as conflict between Iran, the United States, and Israel intensified in recent days.
-In response, Tehran’s officials publicly thanked Saudi Arabia for this position.
+Latest News: In a notable development amid ongoing Middle East tensions, Saudi Arabia declared it will not allow its territory, airspace, or waters to be used for military action against Iran, emphasizing the Saudi Arabia refusal use territory against Iran.
+Riyadh’s leadership reaffirmed this stance as conflict between Iran, the United States, and Israel intensified.
+Tehran’s officials publicly thanked Saudi Arabia for taking this position.
 The goodwill message marked a rare diplomatic moment amid escalating hostilities.
 Experts say it reflects Saudi Arabia’s cautious approach to avoid widening the war.
-The announcement drew attention because the kingdom had previously condemned attacks but still insisted on not becoming a base for action against Tehran.
+The announcement drew attention because the kingdom had previously condemned attacks but insisted on not becoming a base for action against Tehran.

 Riyadh’s Position on Neutral Territory